StefaniaSgreva/StefaniaSgreva/README.md

 - 👋 Hi, I’m @StefaniaSgreva
-- 🎓 I just finished the Boolean Careers course: Full Stack Web Developer
+- 💼 I work as Front End Developer and UI Designer at @SabLab
-- 🌱 I’m currently learning CodeIgniter
+- 🌱 I’m currently learning Livewire
 - 👀 I'm interested in mixed different digital art techniques into new art fields
 - 📫 How to reach me: <a>stefaniasgreva@gmail.com</a>